materialsproject/atomate2/README.md

 Some of the workflows available in atomate2 are:

 - electronic band structures
+- elastic, dielectric, and piezoelectric tensors
+- one-shot electron-phonon interactions
 - electronic transport using [AMSET]
-- full elastic tensor
-- dielectric tensor

 It is easy to customise and compose any of the above workflows.